-- (1) The department of meteorology shall provide and use communication system in accordance with the technical specification and detailed criteria set out in Schedule 10. - (2) The department of meteorology shall ensure that suitable telecommunications facilities are available - (a) to permit aerodrome meteorological offices and, as necessary, aeronautical meteorological stations to supply the required meteorological information to air traffic services units on the aerodromes for which those offices and stations are responsible, and in particular to aerodrome control towers, approach control units and the aeronautical telecommunications stations serving these aerodromes; - (b) to permit meteorological watch offices to supply the required meteorological information to air traffic services and search and rescue services units in respect of the flight information region, control areas and search and rescue regions for which those offices are responsible, and in particular to flight information centres, area control centres and rescue coordination centres and the associated aeronautical telecommunications stations; and - (c) to permit world area forecast centres to supply the required world area forecast system products to aerodrome meteorological offices, department of meteorology and other users. - (3) The department of meteorology shall ensure that telecommunications facilities between aerodrome meteorological offices and, as necessary, aeronautical meteorological stations and air traffic services units permit communications by direct speech; the speed with which the communications can be established being such that the required points may normally be contacted within approximately 15 seconds.
+- (1) The department of meteorology shall provide and use communication system in accordance with the technical specification and detailed criteria set out in Schedule 10 of these Regulations. - (2) The department of meteorology shall ascertain that suitable telecommunications facilities are available- - (a) to permit aerodrome meteorological offices and, as necessary, aeronautical meteorological stations to supply the required meteorological information to air traffic services units on the aerodromes for which those offices and stations are responsible, and in particular to aerodrome control towers, approach control units and the aeronautical telecommunications stations serving these aerodromes;

+- (b) to permit meteorological watch offices to supply the required meteorological information to air traffic services and search and rescue services units in respect of the flight information regions, control areas and search and rescue regions for which those offices are responsible, and in particular to flight information centres, area control centres and rescue coordination centres and the associated aeronautical telecommunications stations; and - (c) to permit world area forecast centres (WAFCs) to supply the required world area forecast system products to aerodrome meteorological offices, department of meteorology and other users. - (3) The department of meteorology shall ascertain that telecommunications facilities between aerodrome meteorological offices and, as necessary, aeronautical meteorological stations and air traffic services units shall permit communications by direct speech; the speed with which the communications can be established being such that the required points may normally be contacted within approximately 15 seconds. - (4) The department of meteorology shall ascertain that telecommunications facilities between aerodrome meteorological offices or meteorological watch offices and flight information centres, area control centres, rescue coordination centres and aeronautical telecommunications stations shall permit- - (a) communications by direct speech, the speed with which the communications can be established being such that the required points may normally be contacted within approximately 15 seconds; and - (b) printed communications, when a record is required by the recipients; the message transit time shall not exceed 5 minutes.

-- (4) The department of meteorology shall ensure that telecommunications facilities between aerodrome meteorological offices or meteorological watch offices and flight information centres, area control centres, rescue coordination centres and aeronautical telecommunications stations permit- - (a) communications by direct speech, the speed with which the communications can be established being such that the required points may normally be contacted within approximately 15 seconds; and - (b) printed communications, where a record is required by the recipients; the message transit time shall not exceed 5 minutes. - (5) The department of meteorology shall ensure that telecommunications facilities referred to in subregulation (3) are supplemented, as and when necessary, by other forms of visual or audio communications, for example, closed-circuit television or separate information processing systems. - (6) Where agreed between the department of meteorology and operators concerned, the department of meteorology shall make a provision to enable operators to establish suitable telecommunications facilities for obtaining meteorological information from aerodrome meteorological office or other appropriate sources. - (7) The department of meteorology shall avail suitable telecommunications facilities are made available to permit meteorological offices to exchange operational meteorological information with other meteorological offices within Uganda. - (8) The department of meteorology shall ensure that the telecommunications facilities used for the exchange of operational meteorological information is the aeronautical fixed service or, for the exchange of non-time critical operational meteorological information, the public internet, subject to availability, satisfactory operation and bilateral, multilateral or AFI regional air navigation agreements.
+- (5) The department of meteorology shall ascertain that telecommunications facilities referred to in subregulation (3) shall be supplemented, as and where necessary, by other forms of visual or audio communications, for example, closed-circuit television or separate information processing systems. - (6) Where agreed between the department of meteorology and operators concerned, the department of meteorology shall make a provision to enable operators to establish suitable telecommunications facilities for obtaining meteorological information from aerodrome meteorological office or other appropriate sources. - (7) The department of meteorology shall ensure that suitable telecommunications facilities be made available to permit meteorological offices to exchange operational meteorological information with other meteorological offices within Uganda. - (8) The department of meteorology shall ascertain that the telecommunications facilities used for the exchange of operational meteorological information shall be the aeronautical fixed service or, for the exchange of non-time critical operational meteorological information, the public Internet, subject to availability, satisfactory operation and bilateral or multilateral or AFI regional air navigation agreement.

-61. Use of aeronautical fixed service communications and the public internet -meteorological bulletins.
+61. Use of aeronautical fixed service communications and the public Internet -Meteorological bulletins

-- (1) The department of meteorology shall ensure that meteorological bulletins containing operational meteorological information to be transmitted via the aeronautical fixed service or the public internet is originated by the appropriate meteorological office or aeronautical meteorological station. - (2) The department of meteorology and the air navigation service provider shall maintain coordination in regard to the installation, maintenance and use of the aeronautic fixed telecommunication service.
+- (1) The department of meteorology shall ascertain that meteorological bulletins containing operational meteorological information to be transmitted via the aeronautical fixed service or the public Internet shall be originated by the appropriate meteorological office or aeronautical meteorological station. - (2) The department of meteorology shall ascertain that meteorological and air traffic service providers maintain coordination in regard to the installation, maintenance and use of the aeronautic fixed telecommunication service.

-62. Use of aeronautical fixed service communications for world area forecast system products.
+62. Use of aeronautical fixed service communications - world area forecast system products